-Val Kilmer sings in his first feature film as a rock and roll star in a parody of World War II spy films and Elvis musicals set in East Germany.
+A rock and roll star film parody of World War II spy films and Elvis musicals set in East Germany.

 The film starts in an unknown date in East Germany with the East Germans plotting to reunite Germany and make a superweapon with the help of Dr. Paul Flammond (Gough), a scientist.
 The East Germans intend to use a cultural festival as a front to distract NATO while they carry out their evil plans and threaten the scientist with his daughter’s life if he does not help them.
 Flammond is to create a “Polaris naval mine” which will destroy the entire NATO submarine fleet.
 These plans are rumbled by Agent Cedric (Sharif) who fights with a German on a train.

 The Germans invite the well-known singer, Nick Rivers (Val Kilmer in a mullet) from America as part of this festival.
 He is a chart topping singer, and the film opening credits have an excellent parody song of the Beach Boys – which Beach Boy, Brian Wilson helped write – named Skeet Surfing which riffs both their music and the beach movies of the 1960s.